Microdent/Handwritten_Mathematical_Calculator_on_FPGA/Hardware_Project/Block_Design/README.md

 ![bd_0](images/bd_0.jpg)

-Then You can click `Validate Design` to check if your design is correct.
+Then you can click `Validate Design` to check if your design is correct.

 If your design is correct, you can click `Export Block Design` to get the **tcl** file.